KillerCodeMonkey/ionic-starter-eventmaps-tablet/README.md

 ## How to use this template

 To use this, either create a new ionic project using the ionic node.js utility, or copy and paste this into an existing Cordova project.
+It is not that default approach to use the Ionic Framework ;).

 Or use the files from ionic market:
 [Go](http://market.ionic.io/starters/event-app-and-maps-tablet)